wangyat15/RideShare/README.md

 ### When rideshare is completed
 + After the rideshare is completed, both driver and passenger will give rating and comment to the other party for future rideshare reference.

+## 4. Technical Details
+### Software to be used
++ Code editor and IDE: Visual Studio Code
++ Client side: HTML, CSS, JavaScript, JQuery and Ajax with responsible mobile friendly design
++ Server side: Ubuntu, Apache, PHP
++ Database and Database GUI tool: MySQL and Workbench

+### Other tools
+This website will be using a number of Google Map APIs for
++	inputting location address with autocomplete using Google Map API with Place Library
++	computing the driving distance and time between the start and destination locations
++ showing  the driving path and distance between the start and destination locations on the map
++ locating and finding the nearby address coordinates within specified distance in km

+### Server and hosting
++ Source repository : github
++ Website hosting service : cloud hosting services for servers and websites (To be confirmed)